firavoyage/blogging/projects.md

   - note list textbook in symbolic language
   - for fun not for rating
 - leverage
-  - knowledge is the only thing
-  - away from the excessive diversion time
-  - you learn you write you create
+  - the least line of notes to learn anything
+  - you should raise the ceiling not the floor
-  - without being pushed to make fun "zheng huo"
+  - education channel could stay away from being pushed to make fun
 - perspectives
   - dark mode
   - low opacity blockquote